-Photo Location: There are many things to consider when planning the location of your photoshoot.
+Choose the Best Photo Location: There are many things to consider when planning the location of your photoshoot.
 Is there a specific spot you would like to highlight?
 See some ideas below.

-Nailed It by Jackie Crawford
+Everything is Fine designed by Jackie Crawford

-Photo Angle: Consider experimenting with various photo angles and distances for a different style.
+Try a New Photo Angle: Consider experimenting with various photo angles and distances for a different style.
 A shot taken from floor-level has a very different look compared to an image taken at eye level.
 You may even choose to take an image from an elevated position looking down on the family.
 Lastly, test a close-up shot and compare it to a wide shot that shows the surroundings.
 A close-up shot is a great idea if you have a newborn you are featuring on your holiday card.
 Be sure to check out our additional tips for taking pictures of newborns.

 Sometimes it can be difficult rounding up the whole family, creating a dress code, and selecting a setting for the holiday photo shoot.
 It would be a shame to get everything arranged and then end up with low-quality or poorly designed shots.
-We have some quick tips to help you get the most out of your Christmas photoshoot
+We have some quick tips to help you get the most out of your Christmas photoshoot.

 Sending Christmas Cheer designed by Leah Ragain